GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 ## Example Script to Install Client

 You must first have [git installed][5], and be in the directory in which you want to install.
-In the git bash shell on windows, to reduce issues with path length, this should be ~ (i.e., `cd ~`)
+In the git bash shell on windows, to reduce issues with path length, this should be ~ (i.e., `cd ~`).
+Note that you need to specify the same GemStone version (here, 3.3) as the server you installed or intend to use.

 ```
 git clone https://github.com/GsDevKit/GsDevKit_home.git